NPTravell/Great-Crested-Newt-Pond-Analysis/README.md

 ![Untitled design (5)](https://user-images.githubusercontent.com/122735369/212550996-275f2d32-39c7-476c-ac56-f4d47f796300.jpg)
 <p align="center"><sup>The above visuals include all rows and years in the dataset, and may differ from the year-on-year changes table below</sup></p>

-The following is a chloropleth map showing which counties have the highest counts of Great Crest Newts (across all years), along showing the locations all pond sites and whether they were found to occupy the site or not
+The following is a chloropleth map showing which counties have the highest counts of GCN (across all years), along with showing the locations all pond sites and whether GCN were found to occupy the site or not

 ![Untitled design (1)](https://user-images.githubusercontent.com/122735369/212669721-84fe39f2-2ce8-448b-8196-917dca53f4ff.png)
 <p align="center"><sup>An interactive map (right) is being developed and will be available soon</sup></p>